awsdocs/aws-private-ca-user-guide/doc_source/security-compliance-validation.md

-# Compliance Validation for AWS Certificate Manager Private Certificate Authority<a name="security-compliance-validation"></a>
+# Compliance validation for AWS Certificate Manager Private Certificate Authority<a name="security-compliance-validation"></a>

 Third\-party auditors assess the security and compliance of AWS Certificate Manager Private Certificate Authority as part of multiple AWS compliance programs\.
 These include SOC, PCI, FedRAMP, HIPAA, and others\.